fernap3/paparazzi/README.md

 ## Endpoints
-/html
-POST: Initializes all Puppeteer instances with the given page content
+To initialize all Puppeteer instances with the given page content

+    POST /html
+    { html: string }

+To generate an image

-/image
+    POST /image
+    { updateFunction: string, updateData: any, height: number, width: number }
-POST: Updates the page content and generates an image
+    Updates the page content and generates an image